klahnakoski/mo-dots/docs/README.md

-Assuming None means *Out of Context* makes our code forgiving when encountering changing type definitions, flexible in the face of polymorphism, makes code more generic when dealing with sets and lists with members of non-uniform type.
+Assuming None means *Out of Context* makes our code forgiving when encountering changing type definitions, flexible in the face of polymorphism, makes code more generic when dealing with sets and lists containing members of non-uniform type.

 #### More reading on Null